sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.2.47 =

+* Improves the search forms module.
+* Fixes an issue with WEEKNUM operation.
+* Modifies the Managing Fields Operations module to fix an issue with websites that load multiple instances of jQuery.
+* Modifies the submissions' shortcode in the Users Permissions add-on (Developer and Platinum plugin versions).

 = 1.2.46 =

 * Implements a search box to search by form name and content.
 * Configures the PayPal integration deactivated by default.
 * Includes a new option in the Default Settings section to activate/deactivate the PayPal integration (Professional, Developer, and Platinum plugin versions).

 = 1.2.45 =